awsdocs/aws-doc-sdk-examples/javascript/README.rst

 Running the unit tests
 ======================

-The unit test are run using Jest.
-The ReadMe file associated with each example provides specific details.
+The unit tests are run using Jest.
+The README file associated with each example provides specific details.

-SDK Downloads
+SDK downloads
 =============

 You can download minified and non-minified distributable versions of the current AWS SDK for JavaScript at: